-12.33 Quality control laboratories should be separated from production areas.
-Areas where biological, microbiological or radioisotope test methods are employed should be separated from each other.

-12.34 Quality control laboratories should be designed to suit the operations to be carried out in them.
-Sufficient space should be given to avoid mix-ups and cross-contamination.
-There should be adequate suitable storage space for samples, reference standards (if necessary, with cooling), solvents, reagents and records.

-12.35 The design of the laboratories should take into account the suitability of construction materials, prevention of fumes and ventilation.
+- 12.33 QC laboratories should be separated from production areas.
+Areas where biological, microbiological or radioisotope test methods are employed should be separated from each other. - 12.34 QC laboratories should be designed to suit the operations to be carried out in them.
+Sufficient space should be given to avoid mix ups and cross-contamination.
+There should be adequate suitable storage space for samples, reference standards (if necessary, with cooling), solvents, reagents and records. - 12.35 The design of the laboratories should take into account the suitability of construction materials, prevention of fumes, and ventilation.
 There should be separate air supply to laboratories and production areas.
-Separate air-handling units and other provisions are needed for biological, microbiological and radioisotope laboratories.

-12.36 A separate room may be needed for instruments to protect them against electrical interference, vibration, contact with excessive moisture and other external factors, or where it is necessary to isolate the instruments.
+Separate air-handling units and other provisions are needed for biological, microbiological and radioisotope laboratories. - 12.36 A separate room may be needed for instruments to protect them against electrical interference, vibration, contact with excessive moisture and other external factors, or where it is necessary to isolate the instruments.